Mike Geeslin, President & CEO

 Mike holds a Bachelor of Arts in speech communications from Texas A&M University in College Station, Texas.
 He lives in Austin with his family.

-Larry Wallace, Executive Vice-President and Chief Operations Officer
+Larry Wallace, Enterprise Chief Administrative Officer

 Larry Wallace is a proven health care leader and advocate with over 30 years’ experience in developing and leading integrated health care operations.
 Since joining Central Health, Larry has provided critical oversight of key operational functions in departments such as Finance, Human Resources, Health Information Technology, Eligibility Services, and Facilities.